 About Us

-The Center oversees Innocence Projects® at North Carolina law schools and provides legal services to indigent, unrepresented North Carolina and South Carolina inmates claiming factual innocence.
+The Center oversees law school innocence organizations at North Carolina law schools and provides legal services to indigent, unrepresented North Carolina and South Carolina inmates claiming factual innocence.
 Each year, the Center coordinates the review and investigation of cases by law student volunteers, allowing the students to:

 • Work on real cases